Are you ready to fulfill your life-long dream of owning a restaurant?

 If your business plan is complete and your market research solid, this can be a good way to go if you expect to be successful from the first days.

-Crowd funding allows you to approach the general public and ask for small amounts of money. (tweet this) While each contribution may be small, the goal is that they add up to a large number.
+Crowd funding allows you to approach the general public and ask for various amounts of money. (tweet this) While each contribution may be small, the goal is that they add up to a large number.

 Credit cards are sometimes used for restaurant financing.
 If you decide to use this option, be sure that you can pay the money back in the time allotted and that you are amenable to the interest rate.